thetestproject/LambsRestoredWeaponsMod/readme.md

---- Lamb's Extended Weapons Mod ---
+--- Lamb's Restored Weapons Mod ---

 This 'Into The Breach' mod restores weapons cut during development, as well as adds new ones.